Judeitopa/alx-system_engineering-devops/0x00-shell_basics/README.md

-script moves files with uppercase to a dir
+script deletes file that end with /root